SilverBirchh/tier-one-run-club/src/content/blog/split-800s.md

 ---
 title: "Split 800s"
 description: "A twist on an old classic, with variable recovery and pace.
-Practicing variable levels of fatigue and that final race kick!"
+Practising variable levels of fatigue and that final race kick!"
 pubDate: "March 12, 2025"
 heroImage: "./split800.webp"
 tags: ['workout']